Nutzerinterface für Automotive

 Since the collected data is sensitive and considered to be worthy of special protection, it is currently very difficult to allow other institutions to use this data, even though the users could benefit from sharing it, for example, in their regular health care.

-The Health-X project aims to bring citizens into the focus of providing, using and controlling their own health data.
+The Health-X dataLOFT and NFDI4Health project aim to empower citizens to provide, control, and better make sense of their own health data.
 With the dataLOFT platform, users will be able to work with their data in an ecosystem of health applications that uses GAIA-X standards to ensure data security and privacy.

 As part of the project, future users will be surveyed, and prototypes of health applications will be created and tested based on the needs captured.